 So, it’s time to get to grips with the working capital formula because as this post will demonstrate, the future of your business is dependent on it.
 In this post we cover:

-Working capital is a measure of your businesses efficiency and its short-term financial health.
-It enables you to check if you have enough money in the bank to meet financial obligations on a short-term basis.
+The working capital formula measures the short-term financial health of a business.
+It enables you to check if you have enough money available to meet financial obligations on a short-term basis.
 This is the working capital calculation: Working capital = current assets - current liabilities.

 If you can’t answer both of those questions, then perhaps you’re not as in control of your organisation as you should be!

-This represents how many times your business can pay off its current liabilities using its current assets.
-A low ratio of less than one means the likelihood of financial difficulties!
+The working capital ratio is how many times a business can pay off its current liabilities through use of current assets.
+A ratio of less than one means the likelihood of financial difficulties!
 The calculation is: Working capital ratio = current assets/current liabilities.